Azure-Samples/openhack-devops-proctor/leaderboard/web/src/app/pages/challenges/README.md

 ### Validations
 - Team: required DONE
 - Challenge: required DONE
 - Team has open challenge: Prompt user to complete challenge as they will not be able to add a new one till last is closed.
-TODO
+DONE
-- StartDateTime: greater than enddate < end time of last completed challenge TODO
+- StartDateTime: >= end time of last completed challenge TODO

 ### Guards
 - Can Deactivate: ask if want to lose changes TODO